ftdgomez/mern-boilerplate/README.md

-# Bootstrap project for MERN stack development
+# Boilerplate project for MERN stack projects

 > with auth routes out of the box

 ## Usage